yukihim/ecommerce_assignment/README.md

    npm run dev
    ```

-6. If encounter with an issue related to Regions.
-Setup a new region WITH AT LEAST ONE countries at [here](http://localhost:9000/app/settings/regions)
+6. Delete the "\_medusa_jwt" cookies and reload the page.(If it exist)

+7. Register a new user in Account tab

 ## Resources